The Sacrament of Reconciliation

 When we sin that may be a moment of defeat, Confession is the moment of victory!

 Students normally make their First Reconciliation or Confession during the second year of religious education.
-Currently it is held on the second Wednesday of Lent.
+Currently, it is held on the third Thursday in November.
 Preparation is done in the school, P.R.E.P., or home classroom with a few group activities.
 If you have a child that needs to make their First Reconciliation please contact Tina Klare, Coordinator of Religious Education at (859) 341-6609, ext.
-4023 or email@example.com
+4023 or firstname.lastname@example.org

 During Lent and Advent: Tuesdays at 6:30